MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

 ---

 ## Overview
-An adapter can be created either by using Maven directly or by using the MobileFirst CLI (with a required prerequisite to have Maven installed on the developer workstation), or be downloaded as a sample starter code from the MobileFirst Operations Console.
-The Adapter code can then be edited using your IDE of choice, such as Eclipse, IntelliJ and the like.
+An adapter can be created using either Maven commands or by using the MobileFirst CLI (that is dependent on Maven being installed and configured).
+The Adapter code can then be edited and built using your IDE of choice, such as Eclipse and IntelliJ.
 This tutorial explains how to create, build and deploy MobileFirst **Java or JavaScript adapters** using Maven and the MobileFirst CLI.
+To learn how to use the Eclipse or IntelliJ IDEs to create and build adapters, review the [Developing Adapters in Eclipse](../developing-adapters) tutorial.

 **Prerequisite:** Make sure that you read the [Adapters Overview](../adapters-overview) first.